-A student who holds classified graduate standing in the Graduate Division at San Diego State College and who meets its scholastic, professional, and personal standards may be advanced to candidacy for an advanced degree provided he has filed an official program of study approved by the appropriate graduate adviser and the Dean of Graduate Studies.
-A student will be considered for advancement to candidacy after (a) he has earned at least 12 units in his graduate program at this college with a minimum grade point average of 3.0 (B) or six units for a graduate of San Diego State College, provided his undergraduate grade point average was at least 2.75; (b) he has removed all undergraduate deficiencies and has completed all departmental or divisional requirements; (c) he has attained satisfactory scores on the Graduate Record Examination Aptitude Test and, if applicable, the achievement examination (General Culture Test); (d) he has been recommended for advancement to candidacy by the department or division concerned; and (e) final approval has been given by the Graduate Council.
+A student who holds classified graduate standing in the Graduate Division at San Diego State College and who meets its scholastic, professional, and personal standards may be considered for advancement to candidacy for the master's degree provided he has filed an official program of study approved by the appropriate graduate adviser and the Dean of Graduate Studies.
+For the Master of Arts and the Master of Science degrees, a student may be advanced to candidacy after he has earned at least 12 units in his graduate program in the Graduate Division with a minimum grade point average of 3.0 (B), or six units of his program if he is a graduate of San Diego State College provided his undergraduate grade point average was at least 2.75; for the Master of Business Administration degree, the student must have earned at least 24 units in his graduate program in the School of Business Administration with a minimum grade point average of 3.0 (B); and for the Master of Social Work degree, the student must have earned at least 27 units in his graduate program in the School of Social Work with a minimum grade point average of 3.0 (B).
+In addition to having the grade point averages specified above, the student must (1) have completed all undergraduate deficiencies and the special requirements of the department, division, or school concerned; (2) have attained satisfactory scores on the Graduate Record Examination Aptitude Test and, if applicable, on the General Culture Test; (3) have been recommended for advancement to candidacy by the department, division, or school concerned; and (4) have been approved for advancement by the Graduate Council.
 Written notification of advancement to candidacy will be sent to the student from the Graduate Office.
-2. EXAMINATIONS:
+(B) EXAMINATIONS:

 Prior to or during their first semester in residence, all students desiring the master's degree must take the Graduate Record Examination Aptitude Test.
-Students desiring the Master of Arts degree for teaching service must take the achievement examination in addition to the Graduate Record Examination Aptitude Test.
-Examinations required in the various subject matter fields of study are listed in the appropriate sections of Part Three, Fields of Study and Courses of Instruction under Specific Requirements for the Master of Arts and Master of Science degree.
-(See below for the comprehensive examination required in lieu of thesis under Plan B.) 3.
-COURSE AND UNIT REQUIREMENTS:
+Students desiring the Master of Arts degree for teaching service must take the General Culture Test in addition to the Graduate Record Examination Aptitude Test.
+Examinations required in the various subject matter fields of study are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements for the Master's Degree.
+(See below for the comprehensive examination required in lieu of thesis under Plan B.) (C) UNIT REQUIREMENTS: